 Throughout this announcement, financial information in relation to FY2022 and quarterly 2022 financial information has been restated for the effects of transition to IFRS 17 which was adopted on 1 January 2023 and applied retrospectively.
 As a result, 2022 financial information, ratios and metrics are presented on a restated basis unless otherwise stated.
-Further information on the impact of IFRS 17 transition is provided below.
+Further information on the impact of IFRS 17 transition is also in the Note 2.2.1 of the Consolidated Financial Statements for the year ended 31 December 2023.

 Throughout this announcement, the capital ratios as at 31 December 2022 have been restated in order to take into consideration the 2022 dividend declaration.
-This refers to the proposal by the Board of Directors to the shareholders of a final dividend in respect of the FY2022 earnings following the approval by the European Central Bank ('ECB').
-The proposed final dividend was declared at the Annual General Meeting ('AGM') which was held on 26 May 2023.
+This refers to the proposal by the Board of Directors to the shareholders of a final dividend in respect of the FY2022 earnings following the approval by the ECB.
+The proposed final dividend was declared at the AGM which was held on 26 May 2023.
 This dividend amounted to €22.3 mn in total and had a negative impact of 22 bps on the Group's CET1 ratio and Total Capital ratio as at 31 December 2022.
 As a result, the 31 December 2022 capital ratios are presented as restated for the 2022 dividend unless otherwise stated.